veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

-# veld_chain__demo__word2vec
+# veld_chain__demo_wordembeddings_multiarch

 ### about

-This a demo repo of the VELD design, that trains a word2vec model from scratch.
+This a demo repo of the VELD design that trains word embedding models from scratch.

 It integrates three processes:
 - [veld_preprocess](./veld_preprocess.yaml): downloads the bible and transforms it to training data